Who We Serve

-All Horizons at Westminster students come from underserved Hartford families.
+All Horizons at Westminster students come from Hartford Public Schools.
 To create a diverse learning environment, each class is gender-balanced with two-thirds of students performing below grade level at enrollment, including some who lag behind one year or more.
 In addition, all Horizons students demonstrate excellent attendance at their home school.

 “The Horizons students grow to become leaders among their peers, and that has a tremendous ripple effect at our school.”

 Christine McCarthy, Moylan School Principal

 Horizons at Westminster has joined with the Moylan School, a public elementary school in Hartford, to create a public-private education partnership that benefits students from Hartford who are at the greatest risk of falling behind.
 Horizons at Westminster works closely with teachers and administrators at Hartford Public Schools to recruit and support students and families throughout the year, sharing key assessment data and progress for each child.
 The goals of this partnership are to: